cda-tum/mmft-simulator/README.md

 ### Abstraction Levels
 **Abstract**: This abstraction level highly abstracts the underlying physics to an extend that it can, in most cases, provide simulation results almost instantly.
 It uses a method that draws an analogy between the <br>Hagen-Poiseuille law and Ohm's law, and applies analogous methods from electrical circuit engineering to <br>channel-based microfluidic devices.<br>
-**Hybrid**: The Hybrid exploits simulation methods on a high level of abstraction to accelerate CFD simulations (using the LBM as implemented in the OpenLB library) of microfluidic devices.<sup>[[1]](https://doi.org/10.3390/mi15010129)</sup>
+**Hybrid**: The Hybrid exploits simulation methods on a high level of abstraction to accelerate CFD simulations (using the LBM as implemented in the OpenLB library) of microfluidic devices.
+More details can be found in the corresponding publication.<sup>[[2]](https://doi.org/10.3390/mi15010129)</sup>

 ### Platforms
-**Continuous**: The continuous platform is considered the default platform in the MMFT Simulator and describes the fluid dynamics for channel-based pressure-driven microfluidic flow. <br>
+**Continuous**: The continuous platform is considered the default platform in the MMFT Simulator and describes the fluid dynamics for channel-based pressure-driven microfluidic flow. <sup>[[3]](https://doi.org/10.1039/C2LC20799K)</sup> <br>
-**BigDroplet**: In this platform, droplets are considered in addition to the continuous platform.
-Droplets are here described as an immiscible fluid immersed in the carrier fluid that acts as the continuous phase and are assumed to fill the entire cross-section of each channel.<sup>[[2]](https://doi.org/10.1016/j.simpa.2022.100440)</sup>
+**BigDroplet**: In this platform, big droplets are considered in addition to the continuous platform.
+Big droplets are here described as an immiscible fluid immersed in the carrier fluid that acts as the continuous phase and are assumed to fill the entire cross-section of each channel (hence the terminology "big droplet"), generally generated in the squeezing regime.
+For more details, please see the respective publications. <sup>[[4]](https://doi.org/10.1145/3313867)</sup> <sup>[[5]](https://doi.org/10.1016/j.simpa.2022.100440)</sup>

 ## System Requirements